 The Vanderbilt Institute for Global Health is committed to providing training opportunities and support for students to develop their skills in global health research, education, and leadership.
 Funding opportunities are available to eligible students through institutional and departmental resources, grants, and through external sources.

-***Note*** Students need only to fill out one general online application to be considered for all eligible VIGH funding opportunities (these include: Frist Global Health Leaders, LeRoy F. Heimburger Fund, Overall Fellowship, and VIGH General Scholarship).
+Please note: Students only need to fill out one general online application to be considered for all eligible VIGH funding opportunities (these include: Frist Global Health Leaders, LeRoy F. Heimburger Fund, and Overall Travel Stipend).
 All other non-related VIGH scholarships will require separate applications as specified by the funding organization.

 Center for Latin American Studies (CLAS) Summer Awards Programs are available to both Vanderbilt graduate and undergraduate students pursuing research projects in Latin America.
 The call for applications is posted on the CLAS website each December and applications are due in early February.

 The Vanderbilt University Office of Honors Scholarships maintains a list of external funding opportunities and research fellowships for graduate students.
 Examples include the Fulbright-Fogarty Fellowship and the Boren Fellowship.